Slow Food in South Korea

-An Introduction to Korean Cuisine — From Kimchi to Bibimbap
+An Introduction to Traditional Korean Cuisine — From Kimchi to Bibimbap

 I must admit my image of Korea was somewhat hazy before my visit.
 Wedged between its better known neighbors, China and Japan, Korea can sometimes get a bit of a raw deal when it comes to international recognition, but as a nation it’s done very well for itself.
 To get noticed Korea relies on its 48 million strong population who have turned a poor agricultural backwater ravaged by war into a technological and industrial giant, with brand names known across the globe.
 Modern as Korea may seem, this is still a society with deep-rooted and age-old traditions, many of which are strongly connected to food, dining and food preparation.
 My mission was to undertake a journey to sample the many and varied delights of Korean cuisine across the country.

 *A quick note of explanation: Korean spelling in English varies somewhat, due to the phonetics used and for simplicity I have here used the most common versions.
 This feature refers to South Korea only and although culinary traditions are similar across the border to the North, they are unwilling to allow a journalist to roam the country in search of the perfect meal.